vapor/vapor/README.md

 Vapor is the first true web framework for Swift.
 It provides a beautifully expressive foundation for your app without tying you to any single server implementation.
 To learn more about Vapor's modularity, check out the [Vapor Zewo Server](https://github.com/qutheory/vapor-zewo-server) or Vapor's protocol-oriented [Drivers](https://github.com/qutheory/vapor/wiki/Driver).

+To start your own project with Vapor, fork the boilerplate code from [Vapor Example](https://github.com/qutheory/vapor-example).

 ## Work in Progress

 This is a work in progress, so *do not* rely on this for anything important.
 And pull requests are welcome!